 What type of feedback works?
 And what do students do with the feedback we offer?

 Feedback has a higher likelihood of working when writers critically engage with it, asking questions about how the suggestions help to achieve purposes for writing.
-Check out this matrix to see what critical engagement can look like.

 FOR INSTRUCTORS: feedback as conversation

 Making the process of giving feedback more of a conversation rather than directives can increase the likelihood that students critically engage with it.
 Check out what Joy explains her instructor did: